 Now that I think of it, I recommend you skip RV and rent Lost In America instead.

 Monday, August 28, 2006

 First: Mrs. Todd, the first grade teacher, was unusually tall and very thin.
 Freakishly so.
 It frightened me.

 Second: The generations-old hardwood floor made the classroom smell like damp wood.

-And finally: Flavia Corbett pulled a chair out from under another kid as that kid was sitting down, causing the kid to crash to the hardwood floor into an embarrassing heap.
-That single move established Flav's long-lasting reputation as the school bully.
+And finally: Some wise-ass pulled a chair out from under another kid as that kid was sitting down, causing the kid to crash to the hardwood floor into an embarrassing heap.
+That single move established his long-lasting reputation as the school bully.

 So, when my wife and I took our daughter Griffyn to her first day of kindergarten today, I paid close attention to lots of things.
 No wood-like smell, damp or otherwise.
 The teacher didn't look oddly disproportionate.
 And no bullies, at least that I could detect.